sime/cv/README.md

 * Developer and CTO for Coachy, Tiwala, Accruto start-ups.
 * Developing from Product Manager provided scenarios.
-* Practise lean startup methodologies.
+* Practising lean startup methodologies.
 * Relocated to Singapore in October 2012.
 * Using CakePHP and Ruby on Rails frameworks.
 * Linux System Administration for existing Pollenizer resources.